giuseppeiacono/OCP-Java-SE-8/dates_times_locales_and_resource_bundles/README.md

 ## Locale
 The ``Locale`` class is in charge of to internationalize your code.
 For the exam is enough to know:
- 1. you can only find these constructors:
+ 1. You can only find these constructors:
     > Locale(String language) \
       Locale(String language, String country)